wangxiang4/book/docs/math/0 Core Courses/32 Chapter10 introduction to probability.md

 - For a series circuit, the probability that the system functions normally is equal to the product of the probabilities that each circuit functions normally.
   - Normal (all working): $P_1 \times P_2 \times P_3$
   ![Circuit series system probability.svg](../../public/math/Core%20Courses/Circuit%20series%20system%20probability.svg)
-- For a parallel circuit, the probability that the system functions normally is equal to 1 minus the product of the probabilities that each circuit doesn't function normally.
+- For a parallel circuit, the probability that the system functions normally is equal to 1 minus the product of the probabilities that each circuit does not function normally.
   - At least one normal (working): $1-(1-P_1)(1-P_2)(1-P_3)$
   ![Circuit parallel system probability.svg](../../public/math/Core%20Courses/Circuit%20parallel%20system%20probability.svg)